Barrhill railway station: History

 The station was opened by the Girvan and Portpatrick Junction Railway on 5 October 1877.
 The station was briefly closed between 7 February 1882 and 16 February 1882, and between 12 April 1886 and 14 June 1886.

 The station features in the novel Five Red Herrings by Dorothy L Sayers, first published in 1931.

 The line that runs through Barrhill station was temporarily closed between August and November 2018 due to the closures of platform 3 and 4 of Ayr station.
-This was caused by the adjacent hotel building that was found to be structurally unsound, which was then subsequently secured and services then resumed.
+This was caused by the adjacent hotel building that was found to be structurally unsound, which was then subsequently secured, allowing services to resume.